The Hole, New York City: Mafia graveyard

-The neighborhood is the site of an old Mafia graveyard, located in a vacant lot off of 75th (Ruby) Street between Blake and Dumont Avenues.
-In 1981, children playing in the lot found the body of Bonanno crime family capo Alphonse "Al" Indelicato, who, along with fellow Bonanno capos Philip "Philly Lucky" Giaccone and Dominick "Big Trin" Trinchera, had been killed several weeks before in a Brooklyn night club store room by rival Bonanno capo Joseph Massino and his associates.
+The Hole is the site of an old Mafia graveyard, located in a vacant lot off of 75th (Ruby) Street between Blake and Dumont avenues.
+In 1981, children playing in the lot found the body of Bonanno crime family capo Alphonse "Al" Indelicato, who, along with fellow Bonanno capos Philip "Philly Lucky" Giaccone and Dominick "Big Trin" Trinchera, had been killed several weeks before in a Brooklyn night club store room, by rival Bonanno capo Joseph Massino and his associates.

 In 2004, the bodies of Giaccone and Trinchera were dug up in the lot by FBI agents and New York City police detectives.
 The bodies were disposed of in the lot as a favor by the crew of John Gotti, who had grown up with Massino.

 Although not all of their bodies have been found, as many as six Mafia murder victims are believed by authorities to have been buried in the lot in the late 1970s and early 1980s.
 These include John Favara, a Queens furniture store manager killed because he accidentally ran over the 12-year-old son of John Gotti, and Lucchese crime family members Joseph Spione and Thomas DeSimone, on whom Joe Pesci's character Tommy DeVito in Goodfellas was based.